 Frosthaven: German version appears on Tierra del Fuego

 Frosthaven is due to appear in March of next year, later in retail.
 As with Gloomhaven, the publisher Feuerland Spiele will take over the localization of the German version.

-In addition: Jaws of the Lion, the “Gloomhaven light” for beginners, is expected to be available in late summer 2020 and, according to the publisher, “will probably cost between 55 and 60 euros”.
+In addition: Jaws of the Lion, the “Gloomhaven light” for beginners, is expected to be available in late summer 2020 and, according to the publisher, “probably cost between 55 and 60 euros”.
 The title can also be used as an extension to Gloomhaven.
-There will be no separate pre-order campaign, according to Tierra del Fuego.
+According to Tierra del Fuego, there will be no separate pre-order campaign.

 [atkp_product id = '9805 ′ template =' secondwide '] [/ atkp_product]